fabioibanez/Rogue-Packet/README.md

 - [Done-Yousef] Send peers the `HAVE` message + Testing (testing left)
 - [Done-Fabio] Non-optimistic unchoking, auction-strategy which is built into BitTorrent
 - [Done-Jacob] Rarest Piece Selection, what is my current state of the world
+- [] Figure out a testbed (that is the only way to test have messages)

 ### Implementation Notes